-- By looking at the Table_Array, we can pick out the Interest Rate column is the 4th column form the left.
+- By looking at the Table_Array, we can pick out the Interest Rate column in the 4th column from the left.
 So, the Col_Index_Num is number 4.

 - Since we are searching for the exact match of Switzerland’s interest rate, we select FALSE.

 Following the 5 steps, we come up with the Excel VLOOKUP formula below which gives us the interest rate of -0.75%.

 The Excel Sheet VLOOKUP formula searches vertically in the left-most column.
 When it finds the exact match for the Lookup_Value, Switzerland, it then looks to the right towards the 4th column (as indicated by the Col_Index_Num argument).
 The VLOOKUP function in Excel gets the return value of -0.75%.

 Different Ways How to Use VLOOKUP Function in Excel